SAP/spartacus-docs/contributing_to_docs/writer-guide.md

     git branch -D [branch_name] && git push --delete origin [branch_name]
     ```

-    For example, if you just merged work from branch `doc/GH-42`, then the command to delete is the following:
+    For example, if you just merged work from branch `doc/GH-42`, then the command to delete the branch is the following:

     ```bash
     git branch -D doc/GH-42 && git push --delete origin doc/GH-42